jqnatividad/qsv/README.md

 📇: uses an index when available.
 🤯: loads entire CSV into memory, though `dedup`, `stats` & `transpose` have "streaming" modes as well.
 😣: uses additional memory proportional to the cardinality of the columns in the CSV.
-🧠: expensive operations are memoized (cached) with available inter-session Redis caching for fetch commands.
+🧠: expensive operations are memoized with available inter-session Redis/Disk caching for fetch commands.
 🗄️: [Extended input support](#extended-input-support).
 🐻‍❄️: command powered by [Pola.rs](https://pola.rs) engine.
 🤖: command uses Natural Language Processing & General AI techniques.